bmrb-io/PyBMRB/README.md

  BMRB maintains its data in a relational data base and also as flat files in [NMR-STAR](https://doi.org/10.1007/s10858-018-0220-3) format.
 It also provides data access via API and provide software tools to handle NMR-STAR files.
- [PyNMRSTAR](https://github.com/uwbmrb/PyNMRSTAR) is one such tool to help read, write and parse NMR-STAR files.
-[PyBMRB](https://github.com/uwbmrb/PyBMRB) has been developed to facilitate easy data access and visualization of chemical shift data from BMRB.
+ [PyNMRSTAR](https://github.com/uwbmrb/PyNMRSTAR) is one such tool to facilitate read, write and parse NMR-STAR files.
+[PyBMRB](https://github.com/uwbmrb/PyBMRB) enhances the usability of BMRB data and data access and visualization of chemical shift data from BMRB.

  ## Data visualization

 PyBMRB uses modern python visualization tool [plotly](https://plot.ly/python/) for its visualization.
-Current version (version 1.1) features chemical shift histograms of standard amino acids from BMRB data base and N<sup>15</sup>-HSQC peak position simulation for any given BMRB entry (or) list of BMRB entries (or) from a local assigned chemical shift list in NMR-STAR format.
-Random coil N<sup>15</sup>-HSQC using BMRB statistics has been implemented as a pilot project.
+It features chemical shift histograms of standard amino acids from BMRB data base and N<sup>15</sup>-HSQC peak position simulation for any given BMRB entry (or) list of BMRB entries (or) from a local assigned chemical shift list in NMR-STAR format.
+Random coil N<sup>15</sup>-HSQC simulation based on BMRB database statistics is also included.

 This library can produce stand alone interactive visualizations as an html file or it can be used in a [Jupyter Notebook](https://jupyter.org/).
 Example notebooks can be found